radiantearth/stac-api-spec/README.md

 to search STAC Catalogs, where the features returned are STAC [Items](stac-spec/item-spec/item-spec.md), that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.

-The specification for STAC API is provided as an [OpenAPI](http://openapis.org/) 3.0 specification in addition to human-readable documentation.
+The specification for STAC API is provided as files that follow the [OpenAPI](http://openapis.org/) 3.0 specification, rendered online into HTML at <http://api.stacspec.org/>, in addition to human-readable documentation.

 ## Stability Note